-The API used in this test was Masalazine.
-The issue with Masalazine is that’s its mostly supplied as very fine powder with extremely poor flowability, and wet granulation is most often used to meet the challenge.
-However, mesalazine is prone to degradation by several pathways (e.g. oxidation to oxidation and forms quinoneimine), especially if brought into contact with water.
+The API used in this test was Mesalazine.
+The issue with Mesalazine is that’s its mostly supplied as very fine powder with extremely poor flowability, and wet granulation is most often used to meet the challenge.
+However, Mesalazine is prone to degradation by several pathways (e.g. oxidation to oxidation and forms quinoneimine), especially if brought into contact with water.

 Marek Lachmann from Budenhiem used a Freund-Vector TFC 220 pilot scale roll compactor to perform the test.
 The test shows using roll compaction proved to be a versatile technique to obtain granules suitable for tableting purpose.

 As a result, dry granulation of the powder mixtures increased the flowability from very poor (AOR around 62 °) to a passable flow (AOR around 40 °) for all mixtures.
 The bulk density was increased 2.6 fold.

 Tableting yielded compacts that had a porosity between 11.5% and 12.3%, showing a breaking force between 73 N and 100 N and friability values between 0.2% and 0.3%.